grap/odoo-eshop/README.md

 Odoo Installation
 -----------------

-This version is compatible with an Odoo 7.0 with the following modules installed :
+This version is compatible with an Odoo 7.0 and 8.0 with the following modules installed :

 mandatory modules